What is CBDA and How Does it Work?

 - Stimulates the vanilloid receptors TRPV1 and TRPV2.
 These receptors might not be the flashy receptors that get all the press, but your body’s vanilloid system performs vital functions such as the processing of pain signals and vanilloid receptor dysfunction is linked to neurodegenerative disorders.

-Potential Benefits and Effects of CBDA
+Potential CBDA Benefits and Effects

 In studies in mice and rats, CBDA is potent at reducing nausea as well as the anticipation of nausea.
 In mouse stress tests, it reduces anxiety.
 In rats, it helps with inflammation.
 But all of this research needs further confirmation in humans.

-PlusCBD Products That Have CBDA
+PlusCBD CBDA Products

-We created our Raw CBD Softgel Capsules to be the best source for a mix of CBDA, CBD, and all the ingredients that go into a full-spectrum hemp extract such as the terpenes, minor cannabinoids, and fatty acids.
+We created our Raw CBD Softgel Capsules to be the best source for a mix of raw CBDA, CBD, and all the ingredients that go into a full-spectrum hemp extract such as the terpenes, minor cannabinoids, and fatty acids.
 These molecules all work together for good to help your guts to be happy and therefore, for you to be happy.